IgorBaranov/md_media_controls/README.md

 # md_media_controls

-A new flutter plugin project created by [MobiDev](https://mobidev.biz/services/cross-platform-app-development)
+A new Flutter plugin was created while using the framework to develop [cross-platform apps at MobiDev] (https://mobidev.biz/services/cross-platform-app-development)

 ## Getting Started

 This project is a starting point for a Flutter